blkpvnthr/blkpvnthr/README.md

    </p>

-## 📊 Background
-I'm currently pursuing a degree in Data Science at UMGC, enhancing my expertise with professional certificates in Stock Trading, Python for Data Science, and Quantum Software Development.
-I bring a unique blend of programming skills, statistical analysis, and technical knowledge to my projects.

 ## 🎯 Current Goals
 - Driving innovation in web applications at JHUAPL to support NASA and critical research projects
 - Mastering quantitative finance and high-performance computing